zxunge/GtkCB/README.md

 # GtkCB
-A wxGTK build of CodeBlocks on MS-Windows, thus supports different themes, including Dark.
+A wxGTK build of CodeBlocks on MS-Windows(Win 7, 8 are supported!), thus supports different themes, including Dark.